What’s happened so far?

 October 2021 – We worked with the Ministry of Defence on Operation Nightingale, an initiative to assist the recovery of wounded, injured and sick military personnel and veterans by getting them involved in archaeological investigations.

-January 2022 – There will be a final open day before the end of the excavation, which is expected to finish at the end of January.
-Tendring District Council's archaeological advisor will check and sign off the fieldwork stage of the project.
+January 2022 – There will be a final open day before the end of the excavation, on Saturday 22nd January 2022, and we will give a final presentation at Weeley Village Hall at a public meeting hosted by Weeley Parish Council on Wednesday 16th February 2022.
+For details and timing see: Upcoming tours and talk 2022 Tendring District Council's archaeological advisor will check and sign off the fieldwork stage of the project.

 2022 onwards – Once the excavations end and all the finds have been washed and counted, they will be sent to specialists to identify and make recommendations for further analysis, before a full report is written.
 This will be checked by Essex Place Services and submitted to the county’s Historic Environment Record.
 The records and finds will be deposited with the Colchester + Ipswich Museums Service, as required by Essex Place Services, to be accessible to researchers and the public.